-The Pirate Queen: Ching Shih — The most successful pirate in history
+The Pirate Queen: Zheng Yi Sao (Ching Shih) — The most successful pirate in history

 Wednesday 9 March | 7-8pm

-This week we will discuss the incredible achievements of the Chinese pirate Ching Shih.
+This week we will discuss the incredible achievements of the most successful pirate of all time Zheng Yi Sao (also know as Chinese pirate Ching Shih).

 Main image: Mary Read, The Duel, from the Pirates of the Spanish Main series for Allen & Ginter Cigarettes